prollandoc/retro/README.md

 ## Overview

-This script will download your sticky notes from MetroRetro, convert them to a table, and, with a small trick using Google Spreadsheets, make them renderable into Confluence.
+This script will download your sticky notes from MetroRetro, convert them to a table and make them renderable into Confluence.

 ## Installation